pixelandtonic/DigitalProducts/README.md

-# Digital Products plugin for Craft Commerce.
+# Digital Products plugin for Craft Commerce 1.x.

 This plugin makes it possible to sell licenses for digital products with [Craft Commerce](http://craftcommerce.com).